 Laws that treat one group of people differently from others are not always unconstitutional.
 In fact, the government engages in legal discrimination quite often.
 In most states, you must be eighteen years old to smoke cigarettes and twenty-one to drink alcohol; these laws discriminate against the young.
 To get a driver’s license so you can legally drive a car on public roads, you have to be a minimum age and pass tests showing your knowledge, practical skills, and vision.
-Perhaps you are attending a public college or university run by the government; the school you attend has an open admission policy, which means the school admits all who apply.
-Not all public colleges and universities have an open admissions policy, however.
-These schools may require that students have a high school diploma or a particular score on the SAT or ACT or a GPA above a certain number.
-In a sense, this is discrimination, because these requirements treat people unequally; people who do not have a high school diploma or a high enough GPA or SAT score are not admitted.
+Some public colleges and universities run by the government have an open admission policy, which means the school admits all who apply, but others require that students have a high school diploma or a particular score on the SAT or ACT or a GPA above a certain number.
+This is a kind of discrimination, because these requirements treat people who do not have a high school diploma or a high enough GPA or SAT score differently.
 How can the federal, state, and local governments discriminate in all these ways even though the equal protection clause seems to suggest that everyone be treated the same?

 The courts, however, are much more skeptical when it comes to certain other forms of discrimination.
-Because of the United States’ history of discrimination against people of non-white ancestry, women, and members of ethnic and religious minorities, the courts apply more stringent rules to policies, laws, and actions that discriminate on the basis of race, ethnicity, gender, religion, or national origin.
+Because of the United States’ history of ethnic, racial, gender, and religious discrimination, the courts apply more stringent rules to policies, laws, and actions that discriminate on these bases (race, ethnicity, gender, religion, or national origin).

 PUTTING CIVIL RIGHTS IN THE CONSTITUTION

-At the time of the nation’s founding, of course, the treatment of many groups was unequal: hundreds of thousands of people of African descent were not free, the rights of women were decidedly fewer than those of men, and the native peoples of North America were generally not considered U.S. citizens at all.
-While the early United States was perhaps a more inclusive society than most of the world at that time, equal treatment of all was at best still a radical idea.
+At the time of the nation’s founding, of course, the treatment of many groups was unequal: the rights of women were decidedly fewer than those of men, and neither they, the hundreds of thousands of enslaved people of African descent, or indigenous Americans were considered fully human, let alone U.S. citizens.
+While the early United States was perhaps a more inclusive society than most of the world at that time, equal treatment of all remained a radical idea.

 The aftermath of the Civil War marked a turning point for civil rights.
 The Republican majority in Congress was enraged by the actions of the reconstituted governments of the southern states.
-In these states, many former Confederate politicians and their sympathizers returned to power and attempted to circumvent the Thirteenth Amendment’s freeing of slaves by passing laws known as the black codes.
-These laws were designed to reduce former slaves to the status of serfs or indentured servants; blacks were not just denied the right to vote but also could be arrested and jailed for vagrancy or idleness if they lacked jobs.
-Blacks were excluded from public schools and state colleges and were subject to violence at the hands of whites ((Figure)).
+In these states, many former Confederate politicians and their sympathizers returned to power and attempted to circumvent the Thirteenth Amendment’s freeing of enslaved men and women by passing laws known as the .
+These laws were designed to reduce formerly enslaved people to the status of serfs or indentured servants.
+Black people were not just denied the right to vote, but also could be arrested and jailed for vagrancy or idleness if they lacked jobs.
+Black people were excluded from public schools and state colleges and were subject to violence at the hands of White people (Figure 5.3).

-To override the southern states’ actions, lawmakers in Congress proposed two amendments to the Constitution designed to give political equality and power to former slaves; once passed by Congress and ratified by the necessary number of states, these became the Fourteenth and Fifteenth Amendments.
-The Fourteenth Amendment, in addition to including the equal protection clause as noted above, also was designed to ensure that the states would respect the civil liberties of freed slaves.
-The Fifteenth Amendment was proposed to ensure the right to vote for black men, which will be discussed in more detail later in this chapter.
+To override the southern states’ actions, lawmakers in Congress proposed two amendments to the Constitution designed to give political equality and power to formerly enslaved people.
+Once passed by Congress and ratified by the necessary number of states, these became the Fourteenth and Fifteenth Amendments.
+In addition to including the equal protection clause as noted above, the Fourteenth Amendment also was designed to ensure that the states would respect the civil liberties of freed people.
+The Fifteenth Amendment was proposed to secure the right to vote for Black men, which will be discussed in more detail later in this chapter.

 IDENTIFYING CIVIL RIGHTS ISSUES

 Clearly, then, new civil rights issues can emerge over time.
 How can we, as citizens, identify them as they emerge and distinguish genuine claims of discrimination from claims by those who have merely been unable to convince a majority to agree with their viewpoints?
-For example, how do we decide if twelve-year-olds are discriminated against because they are not allowed to vote?
+For example, how do we decide if sixteen-year-olds are discriminated against because they are not allowed to vote, as some U.S. lawmakers are starting to suggest?
 We can identify true discrimination by applying the following analytical process:

 - Which groups?
 First, identify the group of people who are facing discrimination.